WorkspaceBuilt with Claude

 Why this page exists

-Because saying "I ship with AI tooling" is cheap, and showing the receipts isn't.
-If you're hiring for a role where the candidate needs to understand both the marketing and the systems behind it, this page is the actual evidence.
-Let's talk if that's the role.
+Claiming "I ship with AI tooling" is easy.
+Demonstrating it is the harder part.
+If you are hiring for a role where the candidate needs to understand both the marketing and the systems behind it, this page is the evidence.
+Let’s talk if that is the role.